 - Gives money more meaning

 Financial literacy is a lynchpin of financial progress, more so when that knowledge is translated into plan and action.
-At the end of the day, money and meaning is at the intersection of most people’s goals.
+Money and meaning are at the intersection of most people’s goals.
 However, “meaning” most times involves money.
 Be it helping out a charity or money to set up a business; money is of the essence.
-When you see how your future goals are dependent on money, you’ll begin to attach more meaning to money than you do at the moment.
+When you see how your future goals are dependent on cash, you’ll begin to attach more meaning to cash than you do at the moment.